wYaobiz/FHWA-Blockchain-Deployment-documentation/README.md

 `sudo python3 init_indy_node.py --name Node3 --seed 300000A00u000z0000600003000Node3`

 ## Single Host Network Development:
+To run the network on a single host, we can use the following command to clear whatever we have done in the previous steps and initialize nodes and generate ledger:

 `sudo python3 clear_setup.py --full True --network sandbox`

 `sudo bash single_host_generation.sh`

+We use the following command to start each nodes.

 For Node 1:
 `sudo python3 start_indy_node.py Node1 0.0.0.0 9701 0.0.0.0 9702`